rakugoteam/Docs/source/project_setup.md

 ![](_images/project_setup/03.png)

-here is a new Rakugo category for the add-on content.
+Here is a new Rakugo category for the add-on content.
 There are some obsolete options that will be fully removed in a future update.

 ![](_images/project_setup/04.png)